KhadeejaTap/bubble/README.md

 * Focus sessions and tasks are stored locally in `php/session_log.json` and `tasks.json`.
 * Maximum of 3 tasks allowed in the To-Do list at a time.
+* Check out the text file to see what I learned about the web dev process